Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 - Denver covers the spread when it is a 4-point favorite or more 55.1% of the time.
 That's more often than Phoenix covers as an underdog of 4 or more (46.7%).

+- Denver and its opponents have exceeded the point total 45.1% of the time this season (37 out of 82).
+That's less often than Phoenix and its opponents have (40 out of 82).

-- As a moneyline favorite this season, the Nuggets are 43-18, a better record than the Suns have posted (9-23) as moneyline underdogs.
+- As a moneyline underdog this year, the Suns are 9-23, while the Nuggets are 43-18 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!